sebastian-naicker/find-array-duplicates/README.md

 </pre>

 #### `=> modify(callback)`
 Allows you to modify the output of the final result, the call back function is provided with the entire list of duplicate objects
+Returns `any` entirely in your control.
 <pre lang="highlight">
 const results = duplicates(names, 'name').modify(dupes => dupes[0].age)
 // => 36